 I keep reading mind boggling facts about Epstein’s demise.
-I thought that, as a point of sanity, it might be helpful to gather them all into one place in condensed form so they wouldn’t keep wandering through my head like a macabre parade.
+I thought that, as a point of sanity, it might be helpful to gather them all into one place in condensed form so they wouldn’t keep wandering through my brain like a macabre parade.
 I’d strongly recommend other people interested in the case try compiling similar lists of facts about all aspects of Epstein.
 As it stands there’s just so much stuff going around, and I found putting it all down in one place helped clear my head.
 A website with a list of “Epstein facts” could be very useful.

 1. As a point of definition, in this article “Murder” is inclusive of deliberately arranging matters so that an inconvenient person in your custody can kill themselves.
 I think it is quite possible that Epstein took his own life but it was, in the most direct sense, an assisted suicide.
 I also think it’s extremely possible that he was directly murdered by a paid out prisoner, guard or even outside assassin